AgriculturalModelExchangeInitiative/Crop2mlWorkshop/README.md

 ### Preparing for the workshop

-- [optional] To track difficulties or errors encountered during the workshop, or other exercises related to Crop2ML, we would like to use Github issues.
-So  check that you can sign-in to Github, creating an account as necessary.
+- [optional] To keep track of bugs, enhancements, or other requests during the workshop or other use of Crop2ML tools and packages, we would like to base on Github issues.
+For that, check that you can sign-in to Github, creating an account as necessary that will enable you to create an issue

 - **Clone or Download** the [workshop materials repository](https://github.com/AgriculturalModelExchangeInitiative/Crop2mlWorkshop) by writing in your terminal::